A Conversation About Climate Action on the Continental Divide Trail

 Flipping the Script

 I've had what you might call "environmental issues" on my radar for about as long as I can remember.
 For the past five years, I've focused a lot of attention and energy on the climate crisis; staying informed, advocating for solutions, changing my own habits and lifestyle.
-I like to say that I'm only masochistic in three regards: eating really spicy food, long-distance hiking, and reading about our climate and biosphere.
-The first two are light-hearted, a bit tongue in cheek.
-The latter, though, is no joke.
+Doing so can be exhausting, and often devastating, at all levels of engagement.
 Reading about the disruption of our planet's natural systems, the extraction and consumption that drive this destruction, and the political climate that allows it is a source of despair for many, myself included.
 It can feel as if all the stories we tell about our changing climate weigh us down into apathy, hopelessness.

 But hope is not a weighing of odds; nor is it blind optimism.
 Hope is a recognition that the future has not been decided, and that uncertainty allows for agency.
 There is a world of difference between "best case scenario" and "worst case scenario," especially with climate change.
 We don't know exactly how bad the climate crisis will get, and we have power today to make an impact on our shared future: to choose, steer towards, and strive for a livable planet.
 We need to be reminding ourselves of our agency, of the power we hold together.
 We ought to be telling stories of how the people have risen against the odds to change history, time and time again.
 We ought to be reminding ourselves and one another what it looks like to be engaged in the shaping of our world, and that if we don't shape it, someone else - say, the fossil fuel industry - will.